superseriousbusiness/gotosocial/README.md

 For now (if you want to run it pre-alpha, like a beast), check out the [quick and dirty getting started guide](https://docs.gotosocial.org/en/latest/installation_guide/quick_and_dirty/).

+## Contributing

+You wanna contribute to GtS?
+Great! ❤️❤️❤️ Check out the issues page to see if there's anything you wanna jump in on, and read the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines and setting up your dev environment.

 ## Contact

 For questions and comments, you can [join our Matrix channel](https://matrix.to/#/#gotosocial:superseriousbusiness.org) at `#gotosocial:superseriousbusiness.org`.
 This is the quickest way to reach the devs.
 You can also mail [admin@gotosocial.org](mailto:admin@gotosocial.org).